rbt-lang/rbt-proto/doc/traversal.rst

       \operatorname{select}(Q, F_1, F_2, \ldots, F_n)

-   * The base of selection is any plural query:
+   * The base of selection could be any plural query:

      .. math::